Homemade hair care can be simple, cheap, and genuinely useful if you use the right recipe for the right problem.

 After 20 minutes, rinse with warm water (always in the shower, not in the bath).

-Don’t worry, you won’t end up with greasy hair, it’s going to look great and feel great.
-If you don’t like the smell of olive oil, choose coconut oil, which smells heavenly along with the honey.
+If you don’t like the smell of olive oil, choose coconut oil, which smells heavenly, along with the honey.

-3. Daily Moisturizer for Natural Hair
+3. Best Moisturizer for Natural Hair

 This yogurt hair mask will make your hair manageable and tangle-free in 30 minutes max, and it works for all hair types too.